phug-php/phug/README.md

 What is Phug?
 -----------------

-Phug is PHP port of Pugjs
+Phug is the PugJS Template Engine for PHP.

+Not just a port.
+It's written from scratch as a native PHP template engine.

 Documentation
 ------------